Yangzq9/AdaptiveUpdate/Saveofsimple/learning_curves/README.md

-# The data will be stored here
+# The data will be stored here.